Kashan-2912/selenium-test-cases/README.md

 ## Notes

-- Tests require the application to be running locally
+- Tests require the application to be running locally (frontend on port 5173, backend on port 3000)
-- Some tests may require specific data (products, users) to exist
-- Admin tests require admin user credentials
-- Cart and checkout tests require products to be available
+- **Tests must run in sequential order** - they are NOT independent
+- Test 1 runs in its own browser session, Tests 2-10 share a browser session
+- Tests 2-10 depend on logged-in user state created in Test 2
+- Tests 7-8 add products to cart, Tests 9-10 verify those cart items
+- Products must exist in database for tests to fully pass (Jeans, T-shirts, Shoes, Glasses, Bags categories)
+- Unique email addresses are generated using timestamps to avoid conflicts
+- Tests include defensive checks and will log warnings instead of failing when products are unavailable
+- Some tests use Thread.sleep() for synchronization - not ideal but works for demo purposes
-- Consider using test data setup scripts for consistent test execution
+- Full test suite execution takes approximately 2-3 minutes

 ## Contact